liyongqi67/MINDER/README.md

 Multiview Identifiers Enhanced Generative Retrieval.
 ACL 2023.
 (MINDER) Generative Retrieval for Conversational Question Answering.
 IPM 2023.
 (GCoQA) Learning to Rank in Generative Retrieval.
 AAAI 2024.
-(LTRGR)
+(LTRGR) Generative Cross-Modal Retrieval: Memorizing Images in Multimodal Language Models for Retrieval and Beyond.
+ACL 2024 (GRACE).
+Distillation Enhanced Generative Retrieval.
+ACL 2024 findings (DGR).
 ```
 All code, data, and checkpoints of the above works are open-released.
-Please refer to the corresponding sections if you are interested: [MINDER](#MINDER), [GCoQA](https://github.com/liyongqi67/GCoQA), and [LTRGR](#LTRGR).
-We have released some preprint works of textual generative retrieval and generative cross-modal retrieval:
 ```
-Generative Cross-Modal Retrieval: Memorizing Images in Multimodal Language Models for Retrieval and Beyond.
-Arxiv 2024.
-Distillation Enhanced Generative Retrieval.
-Arxiv 2024.
+MINDER, LTRGR, and DGR, are a series of works on text retrieval.
+LTRGR and DGR continue training the MINDER model, and therefore we release MINDER, LTRGR, and DGR in the same repository.
+GCoQA is the work on conversational retrieval.
+GRACE is the wrok on cross-modal retrieval.
 ```
 # MINDER
 This is the official implementation for the paper "Multiview Identifiers Enhanced Generative Retrieval".